Internet-of-Bananas/installation-guide/README.md

 The IoB sensor composed by a microcontroller NodeMCU Esp8266, a color sensor TCS3200 and a temperature and humidity sensor DHT11.
 The IoB software is a code written in Arduino IDE (the software to write and to upload the code to microcontrollers).
 It activates the different sensors, connects to your local WiFi connection, collects data from the sensors and sends them to the Adafruit IO platform.
 Adafruit IO is a server service based on the [MQTT protocol](https://en.wikipedia.org/wiki/MQTT).
 It has an accessible library that can be easily used by our NodeMCU Esp8266.

-To build your sensor, you only need the [required components](https://docs.google.com/spreadsheets/d/1UIpVEm1YG7BsRV9cPJuEwh4SHUOPfaC5QKIVQRu9nL4/edit?usp=sharing), and to follow the instructions in this guide.
+To build your IoB device, you only need the [required components](https://github.com/Internet-of-Bananas/material-list), and to follow the instructions in this guide.

 As for the software, we have already developed the code to be used in the IoB project.
 To make it work, each participant has first to update it with the following information:
 - the name and the password of their Wi-Fi network to connect to the internet;